Free Kentucky Lease Agreement Templates (Word, PDF)

 Leases, or rental agreements, are contracts where a lessee (or tenant) rents property from a lessor (or landlord).
 The lessor agrees to let the lessee use the property for a particular period in exchange for rental fees paid by the lessee.
 The document outlines the terms and conditions of tenancy between the lessor and the lessee.
 Since a Kentucky lease agreement is legally binding, a breach of its provisions can result in legal action.

-Therefore, a lease agreement should ordinarily contain the following information:
+Therefore, it should ordinarily contain the following information:

-• Provision, if pets are allowed or not
+- Provision, whether pets are allowed or not.

 This article will provide information on a lease agreement and how to write it to be used in Kentucky.